Taytay, Rizal: History

 Taytay was a settlement situated along the coastline of the eastern side of Laguna de Bay that formed part of the Kingdom of Namayan, also known as the Kingdom of "Sapa", which was ruled by Lakan Tagkan.
-The said territory is what we know now as the district of Santa Ana, Manila.
+The said territory is now known as the district of Santa Ana, Manila.

 Upon the arrival of the Franciscan missionaries on July 2, 1578, in Manila, they proceeded to evangelize the inhabitants of Namayan and organized it into a pueblo and named it Visita Santa Ana de Sapa.
 It comprised the communities of Meycatmon, Calatongdongan, Dongos, Dibag, Pinacauasan, Yamagtogon, Meysapan (Pasay), Malate, Dilao (Paco), Pandacan, Quiapo, Sampaloc, San Miguel, San Juan del Monte, San Felipe Neri (Mandaluyong), San Pedro Macati, and Taytay.
 Thence, the district of Santa Ana de Sapa became the Franciscan's central mission station.

 In 1579, Taytay was formally established as a town and Church in a symbiotic relation, i.e., it presupposes that one could not have existed without the other.
 A church was built out of light materials and called it "Visita de Santa Ana de Sapa".
 Taytay—now a larger village, a pueblo, a town—came into being, as a juridical entity as well as an actual territorial unit.

 Saint John the Baptist has since been the patron of the town and the parish under the ministry of the Franciscans.

 The ecclesial jurisdiction of Taytay, including the visita of Cainta, which was an annex of Taytay, were transferred to the newly arrived Jesuit missionaries in 1591.
 They served until 1768—for 177 years.

 Fray Pedro Chirino, a distinguished historian, became the first Jesuit parish priest of Taytay.
 He celebrated his first Holy Mass as a missionary in the swampy resettlement area on March 25, 1591, the feast of the Annunciation.

 Due to incessant flood, the town was relocated to a higher ground.
 The people followed suit after the church was rebuilt atop a hill.
 Taytay town was dedicated to Saint John the Baptist and christened "San Juan del Monte" [which means “Saint John of the Mountain”].
 "San Juan" got the "del Monte" tag in reference to the hilly terrain of the new relocation site of the town.

 Nevertheless, the townspeople continued to call their town Taytay, and Taytay it has remained to this day.

 This is the same location where the present St John the Baptist Parish Church still stands.